joffb/cygnals/README.md

 	$(_V)$(CC) $(CFLAGS) -c -o $(BUILDDIR)/$*.fur.o $(BUILDDIR)/$*.s
 ```

-Compare with `example\makefile` for what it should look like
+Compare with `example\Makefile` for an example of what it should look like

 ### Converting

+With the above Makefile changes, you can create `music` and `sfx` folders in the root directory of your project.
+Any Furnace files found in these folders will then be be automatically converted when `make` runs.

-You can convert a furnace song into an assembly language file as below:
+You can also manually convert a furnace song into an assembly language file as below:

 ```
 fur2ws --o src/mysong.s --i mysong ./song.fur